jbroerken/libmrh/doc/source/Functions/libmrh_Directory/MRH_AppLoop/MRH_ReceiveEvent.rst

-MRH_RecieveEvent
+MRH_ReceiveEvent
 ================
-The MRH_RecieveEvent function is used to recieve and handle platform service events.
+The MRH_ReceiveEvent function is used to receive and handle platform service events.
 This function is only declared, it has to be implemented by the application source.